mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 on how many corner cases are found.

-Another side-benefit is that with this lightweight architecture the whole upgrade/update topic, is much easier to manage.
+Another side-benefit is that with this lightweight architecture the whole upgrade/update topic, is much easier to manage with TripleO.

 Alternatives
 ------------